pmalekzadeh/A-robust-quantile-huber-loss/README.md

 ## About

-The code for the Generalized Quantile Huber Loss function (denoted as GL), along with its second-order Taylor approximation (denoted as GLA), as detailed in the research paper [["A Robust Quantile Huber Loss with Interpretable Parameter Adjustment in Distributional Reinforcement Learning"] (https://arxiv.org/pdf/2401.02325.pdf)] accepted for presentation at ICASSP 2024.
+The code for the Generalized Quantile Huber Loss function (denoted as GL), along with its second-order Taylor approximation (denoted as GLA), as detailed in the research paper [[A Robust Quantile Huber Loss with Interpretable Parameter Adjustment in Distributional Reinforcement Learning] (https://arxiv.org/pdf/2401.02325.pdf)] accepted for presentation at ICASSP 2024.
 The loss function is specifically crafted for distributional reinforcement learning algorithms and provides a mechanism for tuning threshold parameters in an interpretable manner, thereby improving the robustness of the model.

 ## Code Structure
 ```